Indiana

 H. Procedures

 Procedures for filing an expungement petition with the sentencing court are set forth in Ind.
 Code § 35-38-9-8.
-Expungement may be granted without a hearing unless the prosecutor objects. § 35-38-9-9(a).
+Expungement may be granted without a hearing if the prosecuting attorney does not object. § 35-38-9-9(a).
+If an objection is filed, the prosecuting attorney must file the reasons for the objection and serve a copy on the petitioner, after which the court shall set the matter for hearing no sooner than sixty days. § 35-38-9-9(c).
 Where expungement is sought for a conviction record, a petitioner may seek to expunge multiple convictions in multiple courts, but all petitions must be filed within one year — and after that year has passed, a person may not file another petition in their lifetime. § 35-38-9-9(h).
 Two exceptions apply:

 1) If a petition for mandatory expungement is denied in whole or part, it may be amended and refiled at a later date once eligibility requirements are met, and amended petitions based on denial may only seek expungement of convictions included in the original petition. § 35-38-9-9(i) and